websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-settings/configuring-individual-pages.md

 > Available: Liferay DXP/Portal 7.3+

 [Open Graph](https://ogp.me/) is an Internet protocol that standardizes link summaries in application contexts that support this protocol, such as Facebook, Slack, and Twitter.
+In Liferay, these tags use the RDFa syntax for defining Open Graph structured data.

-In the *Open Graph* tab, you can use Open Graph `<meta property>` tags to define a Page's metadata and create engaging representations of your content.
+In the *Open Graph* tab, you can use Open Graph `<meta property>` tags to define a Page's metadata and create engaging representations of your content.Open Graph properties defined here override values defined elsewhere in your DXP instance.
 See [Configuring Open Graph](../../site-settings/configuring-open-graph.md) for more information about the following settings.

-Open Graph properties defined here override values defined elsewhere in your DXP instance.

 ```{note}
 Open Graph `<meta>` tags are only included in public page headers to unauthenticated users.
 They are not included in private pages, or in public pages when the user is logged in.